 To learn more about our services, contact us or see our business recovery page.

 Our Insolvency Practice Group is expert in contentious insolvency and commercial litigation for the insolvency profession.
 We provide a full range of litigation and advisory services to insolvency professionals in relation to asset and debt recovery.
-We have the ability to offer fully funded No Win No Fee arrangements and are fully committed to the entire litigation process from beginning to end, regardless of the duration or obstacles encountered.
+We are fully committed to the entire litigation process from beginning to end, regardless of the duration or obstacles encountered.

 Our Previous Case Examples